Skip to content

 • road repairs to enable access to communities

-Moroccan Red Crescent Society teams area also replacing destroyed schools with temporary containers and supporting older children to access dormitories in larger cities to enable them to continue their education.
+Moroccan Red Crescent Society teams also replaced destroyed schools with temporary containers and supported older children to access dormitories in larger cities to enable them to continue their education.

 How can I help support people affected by the earthquake in Morocco?

-Money donated to our emergency fund will help ongoing relief, as well as longer-term aid for those affected.
+Money donated to our disaster fund will help ongoing relief, as well as longer-term aid for those affected.

 When was Morocco's last earthquake?

-At just 11 miles deep, this latest earthquake has become the deadliest earthquake to hit the country since 2004, when the Al Hoceima quake killed more than 600 and left up to 15,000 homeless.
+At just 11 miles deep, the 2023 earthquake became the deadliest earthquake to hit the country since 2004, when the Al Hoceima quake killed more than 600 and left up to 15,000 homeless.

 The head of the National Institute of Geophysics in Morocco said that the 8 September earthquake was the strongest in a century.